 - Web server address: The web server address provided in the certificate agrees with the address used in the actual browser address field.

-Only once these three checks have been successfully concluded will there be no error messages displayed by the browser when establishing a SSL connection.
+Only once these three checks have been successfully concluded will there be no error messages displayed by the browser when establishing a TLS connection.

 Verification of the above certificate properties by browsers offers a great degree of security, can however never identify certificates which were issued by a certificate body to a fraudster due to insufficient applicant checks.
 A few fraud cases of this kind did emerge.

-To this end, users will have to identify whether the so-called domain section of the address actually belongs to the organisation they want to contact (e. g. a financial institution).
-Current browsers graphically underline this part of the address to make verification easier (for instance in bold or deep black letters).
+To this end, users will have to identify whether the domain name of the address actually belongs to the organisation they want to contact (e. g. a financial institution).
+Many browsers graphically underline this part of the address to make verification easier (for instance in bold or deep black letters).

 Checking certificates by comparing finger prints

-Every SSL connection user can check the authenticity of the certificate underlying a connection manually.
+Every TLS connection user can check the authenticity of the certificate underlying a connection manually.
 To this end, they will have to verify the certificate finger print.

 A finger print is usually displayed as a hexadecimal character string consisting of the letters A-F (although no differentiation is made between uppercase and lowercase letters) and the numbers 0-9.